 In the past, conferences started at 4 pm on the first day with an invited keynote, a poster session, and a welcome reception.
 This is followed by three full days of conference.

 The conference usually includes four poster sessions.
-At Potsdam, the poster sessions on days 2-4 were at 10.30-12.00 am, which was a good time slot.
+At recent meetings, the poster sessions on days 2-4 were at 10.30-12.00 am, which was a good time slot.

 It is good to think of ways to keep people till the last evening.
 In Potsdam, for instance, this was done by the organisation of a very successful science slam (with free dinner and drinks).